chong12007/Monster_Hunter_Now_auto_script/README.md

 # Only Work For PC
-Recommanded on night afk since small mob do take some time to respawn
+Recommended run during night afk since small mob do take some time to respawn

 ## How to use PC to play
 1. Download Vysor https://www.vysor.io/